-Award-winning author Kathi Appelt, along with co-faculty Shelley Tanaka and Lindsey Lane, will be leading our upcoming workshop, Unlocking Your Story: Forms and Genres, a Mashup this November.
+Award-winning author Kathi Appelt, along with co-faculty Lindsey Lane, will be leading our upcoming workshop, Unlocking Your Story: Forms and Genres, a Mashup this October.

 When it comes down to a story, we know to dive into characters, setting, plot, point of view, style, all those ingredients that a story needs, but one of the most overlooked and underthought elements is form.